 Throughout the program year, citizens are given an opportunity to comment on all aspects of the City’s CDBG Program uses and performance.

 The City is required to prepare both an annual Action Plan and an annual performance report for HUD identifying community priorities and documenting accomplishments through funded activities, programs, and projects.
 These reports are available for public review.
-The 2017-2018 CAPER is now available for public review.
+There are currently no reports ready for public review.

 Five-Year Consolidated Plan